 Take a walk down memory lane at Al Jazeera Al Hamra

 If you want more pearls, visit Al Jazeera Al Hamra – the only remaining historical pearling village in the entire Gulf region.
 Sadly, the rest were demolished with the discovery of oil.
-In the old neighbourhood, you can find a fort and watchtowers, a mosque with a special minaret, souq and a courtyard with houses.
+In the old neighbourhood, you can find a fort and watchtowers, a mosque with a special minaret, a souq and a courtyard with houses.
 The houses are of various styles from small to two-story buildings, courtyard homes, two-story buildings and a large courtyard residence that belonged to the wealthy pearl merchant.

 ‘Camp’ overnight at the gorgeous Greece-inspired Banan Beach